 You will study how sociologists produce and use theory, and research evidence.

 You will also study classic and contemporary ethnography and key concepts in social anthropology.

 You will then choose a further two optional courses to study.

 Optional courses cover many areas including:

 - ritual and religion

 - youth culture

-In Year 4, you will take more option courses and complete an individual research project in either discipline supported by a member of teaching staff.
+In Year 4, you will complete an individual research project in either discipline supported by a member of teaching staff.

 Find out more about the compulsory and optional courses in this degree programme.